S k i l l

 LCM = pqr

 Finally, moving on to the last term, the LCM must contain the factors ps.
-But again it has the factor p, and so we need only add the factor s:
+But again it has the factor p, so we need add only the factor s:

 LCM = pqrs.

-That product is the Lowest Common Multiple of those three terms.
-It contains the factors pqpr, ps.
-And it is is the smallest product that does.
+That product is the Lowest Common Multiple of pqpr, ps.
+It is the smallest product that contains each of them as factors.

 Example 3.
 Construct the LCM of these three terms: x, x², x3.